gbif/gbif-data-validator/doc/evaluation_types.md

 |ELEVATION_NON_NUMERIC|
 |MODIFIED_DATE_INVALID|
 |MODIFIED_DATE_UNLIKELY|
-|IDENTIFIED_DATE_UNLIKELY| Is the value dateIdentified likely? e.g. not in the future.
+|IDENTIFIED_DATE_UNLIKELY| The value of `dateIdentified` unlikely. e.g date in the future.
 Warning: https://github.com/gbif/parsers/issues/9
-|IDENTIFIED_DATE_INVALID| Is the value dateIdentified valid?
-Can it be turned into a valid date?
+|IDENTIFIED_DATE_INVALID| The value of `dateIdentified` invalid.
+Can not be turned into a valid date.
 |BASIS_OF_RECORD_INVALID|
 |TYPE_STATUS_INVALID|
 |MULTIMEDIA_DATE_INVALID|